Elhen15/seed-service/README.md

 <br/>

 ## Running eslint
-Use npm run lint to see style errors.
+Use yarn lint to see style errors.
 <br/>
-Use npm run lintfix to auto fix errors.
+Use yarn lintfix to auto fix errors.
 <br/>
 NOTE - the seed has some build in errors -